All disease begins in the gut

 Take steps to manage your stress.
 Try yoga or meditation.

 Take supplements.
-Take up to 10 billion units of probiotics daily from a high quality brand as well as omega-3 fish oil, L-Glutamine, Vitamin D3 and soothing herbs like liquorice root, slippery elm, peppermint and ginger are all useful herbs to sooth and repair the intestinal lining.
+Take up to 5 billion units of live cultures daily from a high quality brand as well as omega-3 fish oil, L-Glutamine, Vitamin D3 and soothing herbs like liquorice root, slippery elm, peppermint and ginger are all useful herbs to sooth and repair the intestinal lining.

 Join our journey